There might be many layers of complication behind the definition of mortgages, so let’s start slow and take very tiny steps toward understanding it.

 There are different ways you can bring up the idea of mortgages so you teach it thoroughly, some of which will be discussed further on in this article.

-Understanding different types of mortgages can help have a better perspective on what it is and how it works.
-Here are some of the types that are commonly seen:
+Understanding different types of it can help have a better perspective on what it is and how it works.
+Here are some of the common types:

-Every mortgage has an interest rate which is set as a percentage of the amount of money you’ve taken on debt.
+Every mortgage has an interest rate.
+This rate is set as a percentage of the amount of money you’ve taken on debt.

-In these types of mortgages the interest rate is not fixed and it goes up and down every month.
+In these types, the interest rate is not fixed and it goes up and down every month.
 While they are usually cheaper than fixed-rate, they’re a bit risky because if the rates rocket, it might be hard to keep up with payments.

-In repayment of mortgages, you pay both the amount of money that was lent to you and the interest that was added to it on a monthly basis.
+In repayment of , you pay both the amount of money that was lent to you and the interest that was added to it on a monthly basis.

 As it’s clear from the name, with interest-only mortgages you only pay the interest and not the amount of money you borrowed.
-While interest-only mortgages are cheaper, you will still end up owing the money you borrowed at the end of the term.
+While they are cheaper, you will still end up owing the money you borrowed at the end of the term.